This site depends on JavaScript to run. Please enable it or upgrade to a modern browser that supports it.

 Inspire and engage employees

-Scope Recruiting strongly recommends that businesses interested in attracting and retaining supply chain talent focus on career-development opportunities.
-Most employees, including those in supply chain, want to learn more about their profession, grow in their roles and progress in their careers.
+Most people want to learn more about their profession, grow in their roles and progress in their careers.
 “Companies can provide opportunities for training and development.
 This not only helps employees acquire new skills but also demonstrates the company's commitment to investing in their workforce,” the company wrote in an article for LinkedIn.

-Furthermore, training employees to use robots is a booming industry itself.
+Training employees to use robots is a booming industry itself.
 3DS DELMIA, a South Korea-based software company, assists companies as they determine how robots could augment their business before they implement the technology.
-The company explains on its website that, by using robotic simulation before installing any new equipment, companies can design, install and ramp up robotics systems with confidence that they will perform as designed.
+By using robotic simulation before installing any new equipment, companies can design, install and ramp up robotics systems with confidence that they will perform as designed.
 As a result, they can reduce operational costs, increase productivity and efficiency, avoid costly mistakes, and ultimately transform their operations.

 Stephane Rolland, DELMIA Robotics Roles Portfolio Director explains, “Thanks to robotic simulation, we can evaluate and implement changes to ensure a different scenario or outcome.
 This all helps us to plan the best protocol for the production.”

-Furthermore, the ability to test out the functionality in a specific location, before committing to the technology, enables supply chain decision-makers to feel confident in their investment.
+The ability to test the functionality in a specific location, before committing to it, enables supply chain decision-makers to feel confident in their investment.
 But perhaps most importantly, involving employees in the process empowers them to play an active part in automation, alleviating fears and inspiring them to make the most of their robot counterparts.

 About the Author